expo/expo/docs/versions/unversioned/guides/exponentkit.rst

 If you decide to distribute your app as an ``ipa`` or ``apk``, it will automatically hit your app's published URL instead of your development XDE url.
 You can examine this configuration in the contents of ``EXShell.plist`` (iOS) or ``MainActivity.java`` (Android).

+Before taking your app all the way to production, it's a good idea to glance over the :ref:`Advanced ExponentKit Topics<advanced-exponentkit-topics>` guide.